aviv1ron1/benchson/README.md

 ## Description

-JSON generation is one of the main tasks of an LLM.
-LLM's generate json to returns results, call API's and tools and create data.
+JSON generation is one of the main jobs of an LLM — models emit JSON to return results, call APIs and tools, and produce structured data.
+Benchson measures how well a model does this across realistic, content-grounded tasks.

-This benchmarkl aims to evaluate how well a model generates JSON according to different use cases, according to a schema, how well it corrects errors in the JSON or the schema, how well it populates the fields in the JSON etc.
+Unlike "can the model emit *any* schema-valid object" checks (which a stub of empty strings and zeros can pass), Benchson grounds every task in a concrete object and scores the output against a ground truth.
+It covers three task families:

+- **create-by-description** — given a schema and a description of an object, produce the matching JSON.
+- **fix-invalid** — given a schema-violating object, repair it.
+- **modify-by-instruction** — given an object and a free-text change (e.g. *"remove the first two items from the cart"*), return the modified JSON.

+Each output is scored on three independent axes: **json_validity** (parseable), **schema_compliance** (passes `jsonschema`), and **semantic_fidelity** (field values match the ground truth).

+Benchson is two things in one:

+1. **An evaluation framework** (`src/main.py`) — config-driven, provider-agnostic, runs evaluations over datasets and writes a scored CSV.
+2. **A benchmark + training-data generator** — builds the ground-truth datasets above (test *and* train, from disjoint schema pools to avoid contamination) and exports a fine-tuning set.

+The benchmark, its tasks, metrics, and build pipeline are documented in **[BENCHMARK.md](BENCHMARK.md)**.

 # Running Benchson